-It's a wireless solution and the cameras record in full 25 frames per second high definition for 31 days with instant review and export facilities in line with government recommendations.
+This CCTV system is capable of high definition recordings that can be used to identify individuals or incident throughout the above areas.
+It’s a wireless solution and the cameras record in full 25 frames per second high definition for 31 days with instant record and export facilities in line with government recommendations.

 Can I view CCTV footage?